7targets/7targets-docs/_posts/2021-07-30-How-to-send-Webinar-Invitations-to-Selected-Audience-within-minutes.md

 ![image](../../images/webinar-9.png)

-To select all the leads under warm or engaged leads, tick on the box as shown.
+To select all the leads under warm or engaged leads, tick on the box as shown below.
+Click on 'Select all the 'n' leads' too.

 ![image](../../images/webinar-10.png)

 ## Step 3

-Click on the ‘More Actions’ arrow.
+Click on ‘More Actions’.

 ![image](../../images/webinar-11.png)